kaishin/redalemeden.com/content/posts/2017-02-02-achievement-unlocked-2016/index.md

 category: journal
 tags:
   - Productivity
+audience: "people who have been following my work and/or are interested in independent blogging"
 ---

-*[Assumed Audience](https://www.chriskrycho.com/2018/assumed-audiences.html) --- People who have been following my work and/or are interested in independent blogging.*

 Between a new job, a house move, and a flurry of depressing news, my productivity took a hit in 2016.
 I was nevertheless able to do some fun things on the side: